Chart Color Schemes

 Colonel Light Gardens's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Health data for Colonel Light Gardens shows a relatively positive picture with low prevalence of common health conditions among its residents compared to the general population.
-However, these rates are higher than the national average for older and at-risk cohorts.
+Health data for Colonel Light Gardens shows a relatively low prevalence of common health conditions among its residents compared to the general population.
+However, this prevalence is higher than the national average among older and at-risk cohorts.

 Frequently Asked Questions - Health